-You want to narrow down that criteria as much as possible.
+You want to narrow down those criteria as much as possible.

-It’s in this list, where we want to try and pick out those refurbishment projects, renovations best suited for to the strategy we’re following.
+It’s on this list, where we want to try and pick out those refurbishment projects, renovations best suited for to the strategy we’re following.

 As I said before the strategy is what you want from the property.
 So it could be a buy to let where you want to add value.
 Or you might be looking to flip it once the refurbishments are done.

 Once you’ve got your criteria narrowed down it gives you an initial short list that you can see here.
-So in this example one of twenty one houses has come up as suitable.
+So in this example, one of the twenty-one houses has come up as suitable.

 Narrowing Your Area and Criteria

 Now, you want to work with the location radius.
 Again, to narrow things down.